Talk about a quick delivery.

 “Amanda was in the front seat with her legs up on the dashboard.

-“Once I saw the look in Chris’s face I knew it was really serious.”
+“Once I saw the look in Kris’s face I knew it was really serious.”

-With Chris on the phone to paramedics and Kerensa tending to Amanda, it took just four more contractions and about one minute for Kathryn to be born.
+With Kris on the phone to paramedics and Kerensa tending to Amanda, it took just four more contractions and about one minute for Kathryn to be born.

 “The paramedics were asking about the contractions,” Kerensa said.